Anesthesia Residency Program, Core Faculty Pediatrics

 - Schedule/participate in medical audits, mortality reviews, tissue, and tumor conferences.

-- Work with the DME to support pre-doctoral and post-doctoral education and training at the
+- Work with the DME to support pre-doctoral and post-doctoral education and training.

 - Collaborate with the Department Chief/Chair/Medical Director of Anesthesia to ensure the integration of resident training with the operational, service, and staffing needs of the department and the hospital.